 How can I evaluate it?

-The application is called ParserBench.
+The application is called Strumenta Playground.
 You can navigate a set of examples and examine the output the parser produces for those examples.

 Anything else you could help me with?

 Typically our clients buy a parser to use as part of larger systems.
-Sometimes they have all the internal skills they need to integrate the parser into their systems, in some other cases, they ask us for training courses, support with the architectural design, or the implementation of the entire system.
-We are specialists in Language Engineering and we can offer all these supporting services, to ensure you reach your goals.
+Sometimes they have all the internal skills they need to integrate the parser into their systems; in some cases, they ask us for training courses, support with the architectural design, or the implementation of the entire system.
+We are specialists in Language Engineering and can offer all these supporting services to ensure you reach your goals.